 The seasoning crisps up delectably on the top of each cabbage steak and the center cooks to the perfect fork tenderness.

 These air fryer cabbage steaks will become a fast favorite when it comes to an easy dinner side dish.
+You can even make them from frozen cabbage.

 INGREDIENTS TO MAKE AIR FRIED CABBAGE